Dhu'l-Qarnayn: In later literature

 Dhu al-Qarnayn, the traveller, proved a popular subject for later writers.
 In Al-Andalus, for instance, an Arabic translation of the Syriac Alexander Legend appeared, entitled Qissat Dhulqarnayn.
 This work explores Dhu al-Qarnayn's life – his upbringing, journeys, and eventual death.
 The text identifies Dhu al-Qarnayn with Alexander the Great and portrays him as the first person to complete the Hajj pilgrimage.

 Another Hispano-Arabic legend featuring Dhu al-Qarnayn, representing Alexander, is the Hadith Dhulqarnayn (or the Leyenda de Alejandro).
 In one of the many Arabic and Persian versions depicting Alexander's encounter with Indian sages, the Persian Sunni Sufi theologian al-Ghazali (1058–1111) describes a scene where Dhu al-Qarnayn meets a people who own nothing but dig graves outside their homes.
 Their king explains that death is life's only certainty, a reason for their practices.
 Ghazali's interpretation found its way into the One Thousand and One Nights.

 The esteemed medieval Persian poet Rumi (1207-1273) wrote about Dhu al-Qarnayn's eastward travels.
 Here, the hero climbs Mount Qaf, the emerald 'mother' of all mountains encircling the Earth, its veins spreading below every land.
 Upon Dhu al-Qarnayn's request, the mountain reveals how earthquakes occur: when God wills it, one of its veins pulsates, triggering a tremor.
 Atop this grand mountain, Dhu al-Qarnayn encounters Israfil (archangel Raphael), prepared to sound the trumpet on Judgement Day.

 The Malay epic Hikayat Iskandar Zulkarnain links several Southeast Asian royal lines to Iskandar Zulkarnain; this includes the Minangkabau royalty of Central Sumatra and the Cholan emperor Rajendra I in the Malay Annals.

+The scholarly consensus on the story of Dhul Qarnayn is that the authors of the Qur'an adapted from the Syriac story of Alexander the Great as part of their Scriptures during the end of Muhammad's lifetime.

+As Van Blade puts it in his conclusion: